 - ¼ teaspoon salt

 - 1 cup dark chocolate chips (optional)

-In a large bowl of an electric mixer, beat cocoa powder, Barleans Greens powder, sugar and coconut oil until it looks shiny and very black, about 2-3 minutes.
+- In a large bowl of an electric mixer, beat cocoa powder, sugar and coconut oil (melted) until it looks shiny and very black, about 2-3 minutes.

-Turn mixer to low and add egg and mashed banana.
+- Turn mixer to low and add eggs.
 Continue to beat for 1 minute.
 Add vanilla and mix thoroughly.

-When ready to bake, preheat oven to 350 degrees.
-Line cookie sheets with silpat or parchment paper.
+- When ready to bake, preheat oven to 350 degrees.
+Line cookie sheets with silicone mat or parchment paper.